 UCEAP students take a variety of courses at the Sinchon campus of Yonsei University.
 International Campus courses are not open to exchange (UCEAP) students.

-Many UCEAP students take the semi-intensive Korean language course (9 quarter/6 semester UC units) plus three Yonsei University courses (13.5 quarter/9 semester UC units) to meet the UCEAP minimum unit requirement.
+Many UCEAP students take the semi-intensive Korean language course (9.0 UC quarter units) plus three Yonsei University courses (13.5 UC quarter units) to meet the UCEAP minimum unit requirement.

 Registration and the Yonsei Portal Service

 You will preregister for your courses through the Yonsei Portal Service.
 You will receive instructions by email regarding Yonsei University preregistration procedures one to two months before departure.

 There is an add/drop period after arrival; however, many courses fill up and space will not be available for adding after arrival.
 It is best to register for more courses than needed and drop courses after arrival.